Bylaws for the Governance of the Advancement Board for Real Estate Development

 Article VII.
 Committees

 A. Due to the limitations of the Board to have frequent regular meetings and the time at such meetings for working sessions, the Board must depend on the efforts of its members between board meetings.
 This will permit the Board to be active on several objectives at the same time and with more manageable numbers of members.
-Based on this concept of board members working independently between regular meetings, the Chair and Vice Chair in consultation with the Executive Director, faculty and administration will appoint Standing Committees to plan, outline and implement the major goals of the Board for approval by the Board.
+Based on this concept of board members working independently between regular meetings, the Board Chair and Board Vice-Chair in consultation with the Executive Director, faculty and administration will appoint Standing Committees to plan, outline and implement the major goals of the Board for approval by the Board.

 The Standing Committees will represent the broad areas of the business and objectives of the Board.
-Each will identify the strategic issues attributable to its committee objectives and coordinate with the Vice Chair.
+Each will identify the strategic issues attributable to its committee objectives and coordinate with the Board Vice Chair.
 Each Standing Committee will be led by a Chair.
 Each will be provided with an initial outline of tasks.
 A Standing Committee may form subcommittees as the Committee Chair determines necessary or beneficial to accomplishing the committee’s objectives.

-C. The Standing Committees will be:
+C. The standing Committees will be:

-1. Board Advancement Committee
+1. ABRED Advancement Committee

-2. Finance Advancement Committee
+2. Student Fellowships Advancement Committee

 3. Professional Advancement Committee